 Hybrid laying hens

 Hybrid hens have been developed through selectively cross-breeding the most productive strains of pure-breed layers.
-While some characteristics of the original parent stock may remain, hybrid hens are especially bred to be docile, not to go broody and to lay numerous eggs in their first year.
-The best of them can produce an egg almost every day – at their peak four hens could give you two dozen eggs a week!
+While some characteristics of the original parent stock may remain, hybrid hens are specially bred to be docile, not to go broody and to lay numerous eggs in their first year.
+The best of them can produce an egg almost every day – at their peak, four hens could give you two dozen eggs a week!

 Advantages of hybrids